TexasInstruments/edgeai-tidl-tools/README.md

 - [Multi C7x](docs/multi_c7x.md): Learn how to leverage multi-core execution for better performance
 - [Preemption](docs/preemption.md): Understand priority scheduling for real-time applications

+### 6. Testing and Validation

+Explore tools and resources for testing and validating your models:

+- [TIDL Unit Test Framework](test/tidl_unit/README.md): Learn how to use the pytest-based framework to validate models across different runtimes and devices
+- [Test Reports](test/reports/README.md): Review detailed test reports for various deep-learning operators across TI devices
+- [Model Validation Best Practices](docs/debugging.md#validating-model-outputs): Understand how to validate model outputs and troubleshoot accuracy issues

-### 6. Debugging
+### 7. Debugging

 Finally explore how to troubleshoot.

 - [Debugging](docs/debugging.md): Learn how to identify and solve issues with setup, model compilation, inference, and performance

-## Test Reports

-The repository includes detailed unit test reports for various deep-learning operators across various TI devices in the [docs/reports](docs/reports/README.md) directory.
-These reports are generated for each release of edgeai-tidl-tools.

-These reports are valuable resources for:
-- Evaluating which operators and with what properties are supported and tested on specific devices
-- Troubleshooting compatibility issues
-- Making informed decisions about model selection and optimization

 ## Additional Support
 For any additional queries or support, please visit the [TI E2E Forum](https://e2e.ti.com/).